 The B1/B2 visitor visa is a non-immigrant visa for those desiring to enter the United States temporarily for business, pleasure, or medical treatment.
 The purpose of the visit should be short term, and applicants should have residence outside the U.S.

-Additional guidance for payments to non-resident aliens (NRA) can be found under the tab labeled “Payments to NRA” at:http://www.uky.edu/EVPFA/Controller/payable.htm.
+Also, additional guidance including documentation required for payments made to non-resident aliens (NRA) can be found on the Office of the Treasurer's website labeled “Payments to NRA” at:http://www.uky.edu/EVPFA/Controller/payable.htm.

 Persons planning to travel to the United States for a different purpose -- such as students wishing to enroll in a course of study in the U.S. or temporary workers must apply for a different visa in the appropriate category.